uchicago-mscapp-projects/databased_project/README.md

 ```

-&emsp; Execute the data visualization of Dash by running:
+Execute the data visualization of Dash by running:
 ```bash
 python -m databased/dash
 ```